cybergarage/puzzledb-go/doc/configuring.md

 # Configuring PuzzleDB

 PuzzleDB is configured using a configuration file.
-The default configuration file is located at `conf/puzzledb.yaml`.
+The configuration file is a YAML file, and you can override the configuration by setting environment variables.

-## Environment Variables

-You can override the configuration file location by setting the PUZZLEDB environment variable.
-PuzzleDB assumes that the environment variable matches the following format: PUZZLEDB + "\_" + the key name in ALL CAPS.

-For example, if the configuration parameter is "logging:enabled", PuzzleDB will look for the environment variable "PUZZLEDB\_LOGGING\_ENABLED".

 ## Configuration File (puzzledb.yaml)

-The configuration file is a YAML file.
 The configuration file is divided into sections.
 Each section is a YAML map.
-The following is an example configuration file:
+The following is a default configuration file:

     logging:
       enabled: true